The Way International

-The Way International is a nondenominational Christian ministry based in New Knoxville, Ohio.
-The followers congregate primarily in home fellowships located throughout the United States, two US territories and in over 30 countries.
+The Way International is a nontrinitarian Christian organization based in New Knoxville, Ohio.
+The followers congregate primarily in home fellowships located throughout the United States, two US territories, and in over 30 countries.
 It was founded by Victor Paul Wierwille in 1942 as a radio program, subsequently becoming The Chimes Hour Youth Caravan in 1947, and The Way, Inc., in 1955.

 The ministry distributes publications such as The Way Magazine through its company, American Christian Press, and has developed and promotes classes and other programs, some of which are in several languages.
 It formed The Way Corps, a leadership training program, in 1970.